-We publish three recurring legislative reports that describe how we're using – or plan to use – funds from the Model Toxics Control Act (MTCA) and Cleanup Settlement (CSA) accounts.
-We also publish one-time legislative reports that outline additional work funded by MTCA accounts, such as model remedies and affordable housing.
+We publish three recurring legislative reports that describe how we're using – or are planning to use – funds from the Model Toxics Control Act (MTCA) and Cleanup Settlement (CSA) accounts.
+We also publish one-time legislative reports outlining additional work funded by MTCA accounts, such as model remedies and affordable housing.

-There are more than 13,300 known or suspected cleanup sites in Washington.
+There are roughly 14,000 known or suspected cleanup sites in Washington.
 About half are cleaned up or require no further action, but roughly 200 to 300 new sites are discovered each year.
 These legislative reports describe the:

 Updating you on how we spend cleanup dollars